|Pilot Major George A. Davis, Jr., 12035A (MIA / KIA) Dublin, TX

 Built by North American.
 Assigned to the United States Air Force (USAF) as F-86E-10-NA Sabre serial number 51-2752.
 Assigned to the 4th Fighter Interceptor Group (FIG), 334th Fighter Interceptor Squadron (FIS).
 No known nickname or nose art.

 On February 10, 1952 took off piloted by Major George A. Davis, Jr. leading a flight of three F-86s with wingman Littlefield on a mission over the Yalu River and Sinuiju in North Korea.
 Over the target, he observed a flight of twelve MiG-15s attempting to intercept American fighter-bombers and dove to attack with his wingmen.
-During the combat, he claimed three MiG-15s shot down before he was hit and crashed.
+During the combat, he claimed two MiG-15s shot down before he was hit and crashed.
 When Davis failed to return, he was officially declared Missing In Action (MIA).
 He later earned the Medal of Honor, posthumously for this mission.

 This F-86 Sabre crashed into a Chinese Army divisional area and was visited by Chinese soldiers who photographed the crash site, the body of Davis, his M1911 .45 caliber automatic pistol and at least one of his dog tags.